piratenpanda/dt-spektrafilm-builds/README.md

 Then:

-1. Enable **Preferences → Security → "allow spektrafilm to download data packs"**.
+1. Enable **Preferences → Security → "allow spektrafilm to download data packs"**. (newer builds don't have this option anymore)
 2. **Restart darktable** — the setting only takes effect after a restart.
 3. Open the spektrafilm module on a photo.
 If a data pack is missing, a **"download data pack"** button appears — click it and the module downloads the data pack it needs, verifying the download before it's used.
-4. Newer builds will use ~/.local/share/darktable as the pack download directory